Functions#

 value

-- value_get_caps_features(value: Value) CapsFeatures #
+- value_get_caps_features(value: Value) CapsFeatures#

 Gets the contents of

-.- Parameters:
+value.- Parameters:

 value – a GValue initialized to GST_TYPE_CAPS_FEATURES